Reinforcement Learning for Systematic FX Trading: Experiment Methods

 \section{Experiment Methods}

-In this section, we describe how our recurrent reinforcement learner targets a position directly.
+This section describes how our recurrent reinforcement learner targets a position directly.
 In addition, we also describe the baseline models that are used for comparison and contrast.
 Next, we explore online inductive transfer learning, with feature representation transfer from a radial basis function network to a direct, recurrent reinforcement learning agent.
-The radial basis function network is formed of Gaussian mixture model hidden processing units.
+The radial basis function network consists of hidden processing units of the Gaussian mixture model.
 The recurrent reinforcement learning agent learns the desired risk position via the policy gradient paradigm.
 Finally, the agent is put to work trading the major spot market currency pairs.